Urfeen/codewars/6-kyu/Consecutive strings/task.md

 **Note**

-consecutive strings : follow one after another without an interruption
+consecutive strings: follow one after another without an interruption